 - If you use a router, you may need to make provisions for QoS (Quality of Service) and rate limiting to ensure optimal performance for all connected devices.

-- The number of devices utilizing the 1Gbps Internet connection can limit bandwidth for individual users.
+- The number of devices utilizing the 1Gbps fast Internet connection can limit bandwidth for individual users.